Adeliia Petrosian: 2025–26 season: Milano Cortina Olympics and third consecutive national title

 In May 2025, the International Skating Union (ISU) announced that Petrosian as well as Alina Gorbacheva had both been approved as Individual Neutral Athletes (AIN), making them both eligible to compete at the 2025 ISU Olympic Qualifying Competition to vie for a spot to compete at the 2026 Winter Olympics.
 The Figure Skating Federation of Russia selected Petrosian to compete and Gorbacheva as the reserve.

 During the off-season, Petrosian sustained a groin injury and as a result, was forced to miss several weeks of training.

-Days before the ISU Skate to Milano Figure Skating Qualifier 2025, it was announced that Petrosian's coach and choreographer, Daniil Gleikhengauz, would be unable to attend the event as originally planned due to failing to meet the ISU selection criteria for support staff.
+Days before the ISU Skate to Milano, it was announced that Petrosian's coach and choreographer, Daniil Gleikhengauz, would be unable to attend the event as originally planned due to failing to meet the ISU selection criteria for support staff.
 As a result, a physiotherapist and a couple of representatives of the Figure Skating Federation of Russia were sent out to accompany her.
 Meanwhile, Petrosian's coach, Eteri Tutberidze, attended the event as a representative for the Georgian figure skating team.
 Despite this, Petrosian managed to win the gold medal after winning all competition segments, thus securing an Olympic spot for Russian women's singles skating as Individual Neutral Athletes.
 At the event, she opted to not attempt any quadruple jumps due to them being inconsistent following her injury's recovery.
-Petrosian continued her season by competing in Magnitogorsk at the first Grand Prix event in the all Russian Grand Prix.
-She restored her quadruple toeloops in training before the competition yet fell on her attempt in the free skate.
-She still won the competition, continuing her streak of being undefeated.
+Petrosian continued her season by competing at the 2025 Russian Grand Prix I, Magnitogorsk.
+She restored her quadruple toe-loops in training before the competition yet fell on her attempt in the free skate.
+Despite this, she won the competition, continuing her streak of being domestically undefeated.
+A couple weeks later, she competed at the 2025 Russian Grand Prix IV, Moscow, winning that event as well.

+In late November, the International Olympic Committee (IOC) officially declared Petrosian as eligible to compete at the 2026 Winter Olympics.
+The following month, she won the Russian Championships for a third consecutive time.